OWASP/owasp-mastg/demos/android/MASVS-STORAGE/MASTG-DEMO-0014/MASTG-DEMO-0014.md

 ### Observation

-There is a list of all restored files inside `output.txt`.
+The output contains a list of all restored files.

 {{ output.txt }}